 Camouflage fabric patterns have been in and out of fashion trends since their inception in military use.
 A soldier’s uniform portrays characteristics such as honor, courage, and allegiance to one’s nation.
 The fascination with camouflage patterns in fashion could be a reflection of the fact that the first designers were artists who hand-painted camouflage patterns onto military uniforms.

 These artists, known as Camoufleurs, first dedicated camouflage units to create the low-visibility garb used by German, American, French, and British armies, as well as many other nations during WWI.

 - 1943: Vogue featured military camouflage in its magazine

 - 1971: Vogue printed a trend collage on camo with images of girls dressed in tactical clothing and gear

-- 1980s: Hunters and civilians alike started wearing camouflage clothing
+- The 1980s: Hunters and civilians alike started wearing camouflage clothing

-Today, camouflage is popular in everything from clothing and apparel to accessories like car seat covers, jewelry, and bags and purses.
+Today, camouflage is popular in everything from clothing and apparel to accessories like car seat covers, jewelry, bags, and purses.
 Perhaps camouflage fashion trends stem from people’s pride and love of their country, and as a way to pay homage to our military for their service and protection.